CLEANit/MatSimPy/docs/IO.md

 </dl>

   **Parameters:**
-  * filename (str): A title for a CIF or POSCAR file (please include directory in title)
+  * filename (str): A title for a CIF or POSCAR file (please include directory in title).
-  * filetype (str): A file type string, such as POSCAR, CONTCAR, or CIF (case is irrelevant)
+  * filetype (str): A file type string, such as POSCAR, CONTCAR, or CIF (case is irrelevant).

 ### convert
 <dl>